atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 [Teclib](www.teclib.com) has been involved in a project to adapt it to match SoC (Security operation centre) requirements.
 The project had also been an opportunity to develop a REST API.

-Being part of the OW2 Consortium community, GLPI [received][award-link] the [2017 Technology Council special prize][award-tweet] for its work on addressing security requirements but also the big working currently being made to modernise the framework.
+Being part of the OW2 Consortium community, GLPI [received][award-link] the [2017 Technology Council special prize][award-tweet] for its work on addressing security requirements but also the big working currently being made to modernize the framework.
 The jury has mentioned the implementation of unit tests and the switch from PHPUnit to atoum!

 ![Picture of award winning](https://pbs.twimg.com/media/DDRlUoSXgAAXBIp.jpg "Award winning")